 Following Through With Your Hosts

-A few weeks ago, my family went camping with my parents on the Oregon Coast.
+My family went camping with my parents on the Oregon Coast as part of our annual vacation plans.
 We had a wonderful time—especially since it was our first camping trip with a trailer rather than a tent.
 We packed up to head home one day before my parents.
 As we were about to leave, my dad says, “be careful at highway 101—you have to make a left turn—and call us when you get home so we know you made it.”
-Once a dad…always a dad.
+Once a dad… always a dad.
 (If you’re wondering, I made the left turn without incident and did text when we arrived back at home).

-In this article, we’ll go through some categories of communication that are important and in our webinar we’ll examine in more depth into how to do this.
+In this article, we’ll go through some categories of communication that are important upon your return home.
 So, how should you follow-through with your host?
 What needs to be communicated back and forth?
 Here’s a small list:

 - Return day check-in: send a note letting your host know you made it home and thank them for all they did.
 Check in to see if they are “recovering” from hosting you.